chanioxaris/locality-sensitive-hashing/README.md

 ## Overview
 Experimental implementation of the paper with title 'Locality-sensitive hashing of curves' published by A. Driemel and F. Silvestri.
 More information you can find at [this PDF file](http://drops.dagstuhl.de/opus/volltexte/2017/7203/pdf/LIPIcs-SoCG-2017-37.pdf) or at [docs folder](https://github.com/chanioxaris/Hashing-Search-PolygonalCurves/tree/master/doc) containing the paper.

+## Locality-sensitive hasing
+One of the main applications of LSH is to provide a method for efficient approximate nearest neighbor search algorithms.
+Consider an LSH family F. The algorithm has two main parameters: the width parameter k and the number of hash tables L.

+In the first step, we define a new family G of hash functions g, where each function g is obtained by concatenating k functions h1, .... ,hk from F, i.e., g(p) = [h1(p), ...., hk(p)].
+In other words, a random hash function g is obtained by concatenating k randomly chosen hash functions from F. The algorithm then constructs L hash tables, each corresponding to a different randomly chosen hash function g.

+In the preprocessing step we hash all n points from the data set S into each of the L hash tables.
+Given that the resulting hash tables have only n non-zero entries, one can reduce the amount of memory used per each hash table to O(n) using standard hash functions.

+Given a query point q, the algorithm iterates over the L hash functions g.
+For each g considered, it retrieves the data points that are hashed into the same bucket as q.
+The process is stopped as soon as a point within distance c*R from q is found.

 ## Metric Distance